|Overall Rating||Liked it!|

 Flex: Not quite as buttery as the rocker version but very doable.
 If you are used to buttering a camber board then this will be fine but it will take more work if you are used to boards with rocker in it.

 Turn Initiation: Kind of slow but a good slow edge to edge.
 Easy to skid a turn and easy to move it around but just not one of those ultra quick turners.
 It likes to go straight.

 Skidded Turns: When you hear the word camber you think catchy but the Arbor Westmark isn’t when it comes to skidding turns.
 That little lifted section on the sides makes for an easy

 Carving: Huge improvement over the Rocker.
 It’s not perfect and it’s a small twin but it carves really well for what it is.

-Speed: Rides big for it’s size and not bad at all.
+Speed: Rides big for the size and not bad at all.
 There is much more mountain ability than you would think when it comes to this board.

 Uneven Terrain: Easy to turn through bumps but nothing great.

 Edge Hold: Same great edge hold as the System Rocker version but it’s not really more edge hold due to the lifted sides at the end of the effective edge.